Skip to content

 Interview Process

 Thank you for your interest in our program.
-Interviews are expected to take place virtually for the 2023-2024 interview season; however, this is subject to change, and we encourage you to check back often.
+Interviews will be held virtually for the 2024-2025 interview season.

 All interviews are by invitation only and applicants will receive further communication via email from EMSFellowship@pennstatehealth.psu.edu.